narner/MyWebsite/content/main.md

 ### Working Together

 I'm currently available for small freelance iOS / macOS development projects, as well as technical writing and research work.
-You can download my resume [here](NFA-Resume.pdf).
+You can download my [resume](NFA-Resume.pdf).

 ### Investing / Advising